EFWob/RetroRadio/README.md

 "compiler errors" generated nor is there any form of "exception handling".
 Best case it will just not work.  (or not as expected).
 The examples in this README or the defaultprefs.h do work, though.

+The advantage is, that you can try scripting using the Serial interface.
+So you can test your ideas on the fly, and if you came up with a working solution you can integrate that solution to preferences.

 - Sequences are allowed.
 Several commands can be separated using the semicolon ';' Commands will be executed from left to right.
 Last command does not need to be terminated.
 - So on serial, you can still just enter one command without any change for the known commands.
 Or you can enter a sequence on serial that will be executed